Nathan-Franck/Designing-Games-for-Negative-Latency/README.md

 I'm gonna go ahead and broaden the definition of Negative Latency beyond what Google describes and have some fun with it.
 In my definition, negative latency is any game mechanic where-in the game responds faster to your inputs than would have been realistic in a true simulation.
 Let's go through some genres:

-### Fighting
+* Fighting

-The moment you press a light-attack button your characters fist/foot is jutted out forward *as if* the character had time to wind up and push out their limb in advance of you pushing the button.
+> The moment you press a light-attack button your characters fist/foot is jutted out forward *as if* the character had time to wind up and push out their limb in advance of you pushing the button.

-### Real-time Strategy
+* Real-time Strategy

-The moment you place a building down, the frame is already placed down *as if* the frame was already in-development long before you desired it's placement.
+> The moment you place a building down, the frame is already placed down *as if* the frame was already in-development long before you desired it's placement.

-### Real-time Tactics
+* Real-time Tactics

-The moment you order new units into the battlefield, they appear at the bottom of the screen *as if* your general had anticipated their necessity well in advance of your command to send them in.
+> The moment you order new units into the battlefield, they appear at the bottom of the screen *as if* your general had anticipated their necessity well in advance of your command to send them in.

+* First Person Shooter

+> The moment you hit respawn your placed within a combat encounter with the enemy *as if* your character was marching towards the battlefield long before you took control of him.

+## Snappy Actions

+So my initial observation when noting that we already have some semblance of negative latency is: *Instant responses to input resonate well with digital buttons.*

+Consider a subset of games that don't have instant response - VR titles.
+In a VR fighting game, the player himself performs wind-ups and followthroughs before making contact with the opponent, since that's what the analog nature of motion controllers asks of the player.
+Having an instant punch come out due to motion controls would be strange and out-of-place.

+In contrast, the shiny colored buttons of a fightstick with satisfying tactile clicks and a clear distinction between inactive and activated states almost demands a parallel within the game - where the action of the player slamming their finger on a button perfectly mirrors the in-game character making contact with their opponent.

+Nintendo has refined this technique so well, of complementing the user's inputs, that it also extends to the user interfaces within their titles and platforms - where every selection made has a instant chime, only then followed by satisfying yet subtle menu transitions, an experience that almost sings a harmony to the player's own audible button presses.
+You know Nintendo is self-aware of this part of their design when snapping fingers is the catch phrase for the Switch.